 5.7 Interruption of studies

-5.7.1 A student who has completed and achieved final results for at least one study period of their program may interrupt their studies by following the prescribed process.
+5.7.1 A student who has completed and achieved final results for at least one study period of their program may, subject to visa requirements in the case of international students, interrupt their studies by following the prescribed process.

 5.7.2 Returning from interruption of studies

 A student may subsequently resume their studies, subject to any other relevant provisions of these Regulations, for example in relation to liability for termination of enrolment, time limit on enrolment, applicable program rules and any other relevant provisions.

 18.104.22.168 A student who has interrupted their studies for two or more standard-study periods must:

 - Obtain the approval of the Course Coordinator before enrolling in any professional experience unit or unit containing professional experience.
 The Course Coordinator may require the student to demonstrate professional competence and/or to complete remedial study or other requirements before undertaking any such unit.